LENNOX COMMUNITY GARDENS

 Double grafted seedling (2 rootstocks, 1 top)

 This tree is unique at Lennox Community Gardens in that it has two different rootstocks (if you look at the base closely) feeding the one top.
 This is somewhat experimental, the hope is that with the two rootstocks feeding the one tree it will reach fruit-bearing maturity sooner than a single seedling tree.
-It first flowered in summer 2024, but did not set fruit.
+It flowered for the first time in Summer 2024, but did not set fruit, and it set fruit for the first time at the end of 2025.

 The Longan is closely related to the Lychee.
 Fruit grows in grape-like clusters on the tree.
 The thin shell is easy to crack open to access the pulp.
 It can be eaten fresh, used in desserts and sweet-and-sour foods, either fresh or dried; with ginger and a little brown sugar makes a nice warm beverage in winter.
 Don’t pick under-ripe fruit as it will not ripen after picking.